ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 a normal file browser if you're not comfortable doing this on the command line).
 Files with a `.md` extension are using a format called Markdown, don't worry about this now, for our immediate purposes these are just text files.
-Use of Markdown and Github will come up in the next session however.
+Use of Markdown and GitHub will come up in the next session however.

 To start using Git with our recipe we need to create a repository for it.
 Make sure the current working directory for your terminal is `recipe` and run: